blbadger/blbadger.github.io/smaller-lms-2.md

 \Bbb L = - \log \; \frac{f(q^+, d^+)}{f(q^+, d^+) + \sum_{n_i \in N} (f(q^+, n_i))}
 $$

-where perhaps the most common metric $f()$ that is used for contrast is temperatured cosine distance, in which case we have
+where perhaps the most common metric $f()$ that is used for contrast is temperatured cosine similarity, in which case we have

 $$
 f(a, b) = \mathrm{exp} \left( \frac{1}{\tau} \cos (O(a, \theta), O(b, \theta)) \right)
 $$

 where $O(a, \theta)$ is the model's embedding of input $a$ with parameters $\theta$ and $\tau$ is a temperature parameter.
+Note that $\cos$ here signifies the trigonometric function itself also known as cosine similarity such that pairs of vectors pointing in similar directions have outputs closer to one, rather than cosine distance defined as $1-\cos(\phi)$.
 We modify this metric somewhat by removing $\tau$, after finding numerical instabilities for the small batches that can fit on one or a few GPUs.

 It should be noted that this loss is similar to standard (unweighted) Cross-Entropy loss,